 While the Y has overnight camps, its day camps can offer almost all of the benefits of traditional camp—new experiences, skill-building, a sense of community, and lasting friendships—while allowing campers to return home each afternoon.
 YMCAs offer day camps for elementary school children, but some have offerings for pre-schoolers and teens, too.
 Chances are good there's a Y day camp near you, as there are more than 1,850 across the country.
 This summer there are more than 20 camps in the LA area alone!
 Prices vary but are usually discounted for members.

 Find out if there's a PAL near you.
 Started as a way to give neighborhood kids something to do that didn't involve breaking windows, this is a non-profit camp that gives kids a chance to hang out with the real cops patrolling their neighborhoods.

 Photo courtesy of Griffith Park Boys' Camp

 Operating since 1924, this boys' sleep-away camp is a 10-acre facility you probably didn't know existed.
 The grounds (which are close enough for a last-minute rescue, but know that will cost you part or all of your fee) have 16 bungalow-style cabins that sleep 10 and (to your son's great relief) are air-conditioned and heated.
-The four bathroom/shower bungalows have hot and cold running water year round, and the main lodge/dining hall has a wood-burning fireplace and a full-service kitchen.
+The four bathroom/shower bungalows have hot and cold running water year-round, and the main lodge/dining hall has a wood-burning fireplace and a full-service kitchen.
 But your kid will be more excited by the 30 ft. rock climbing wall, high ropes challenge course, archery range, and miles of hiking trails.
 Boys ages 7-14 can sign up, and spots are available for low-income applicants, too.